The 2019 Art & Antiques Show!

 Somewhere along the way, I also managed to marry a wonderful woman and have

 two fantastic sons.
 My goal as a designer is the same today as it was from day one: I want to create spaces with longevity that properly reflect my client’s person styles and that can be enjoyed by everyone.

 11:30 a.m. – Lecture, Julianna Catlin, Catlin Design & E. William Nash, IV, E.W.
 Nash & Son, Jacksonville, Fla.

 Juliana Catlin and E. William Nash, IV

 As principal of Catlin Design, Juli Catlin has led her firm to more than 30 years of design excellence and has been featured in many national publications.
 William Nash is one of the Southeast’s up-and-coming experts in antiques and decorative arts and, in partnership with his father, runs E.W.
-Nash & Son, an antiques restoration and appraisal firm located in Jacksonville.
+Nash & Son, an antique restoration and appraisal firm located in Jacksonville.
 No ticket needed for this event.

 1:00 p.m. – Tales and Table Talk with Julia Reed